 By women, for women

-The Women’s Sea Kayak Festival is located in South Devon and runs in August every two years.
+The Women’s Sea Kayak Festival has been located in South West England and runs in August every two years.
 The festival’s aim is to welcome women paddlers, encourage participation and provide new experiences for all women sea kayakers along one of the most beautiful and exciting coastlines in UK.

 The WSKF highlights included: